sebapersson/petab_sciml/docs/src/format.md

 ## Parameter Table

-The parameter table follows the same format as in PEtab version 2, with a subset of fields being extended to accommodate neural network parameters and new `initializationPriorType` values for neural network-specific initialization.
+The parameter table follows the same format as in PEtab version 2, with a subset of fields extended to accommodate neural network parameters and new `initializationPriorType` values for neural network-specific initialization.
 A general overview of the parameter table is available in the PEtab documentation; here, the focus is on extensions relevant to the SciML extension.

 ### Detailed Field Description

 - **parameterId [String]**: Identifies the neural network or a specific layer/parameter array.
 For example, `layerId` for `netId` can be specified using `netId.layerId`.
 A row for `netId` must be defined in the table.
-When parsing, more specific parameters (e.g., `netId.layerId`) take precedence for nominal values, priors, etc.
+When parsing, more specific levels (e.g., `netId.layerId`) take precedence for nominal values, priors, etc.
 - **nominalValue [String \| NUMERIC]**: Specifies neural network nominal values.
 This can be:
   - A path to an HDF5 file that follows PyTorch syntax (recommended, see above for file format).
 If no file exists when the problem is imported and the parameters are set to be estimated, a file is created with randomly sampled values.
   - A numeric value applied to all parameters under `netId`.